Tony Abbott: Social policy

 Abbott opposed the legislation of same-sex marriage in Australia.
 Abbott is an opponent of embryonic stem cell research and euthanasia.
 He supports the right for women to have an abortion.
-As Health Minister in 2006, he tried, but failed, to block the introduction of the abortion pill RU-486, but said in 2010 he would not try to ban it.
-As Health Minister, Abbott advocated for reducing the number of abortions performed each year as a national priority, and referred to abortion as the "easy way out".
+As health minister in 2006, he tried, but failed, to block the introduction of the abortion pill RU-486, but said in 2010 he would not try to ban it.
+As health minister, Abbott advocated for reducing the number of abortions performed each year as a national priority, and referred to abortion as the "easy way out".
 Abbott opposed allowing the introduction of embryonic stem cell research or therapeutic cloning in a conscience vote.

 In his 2009 book Battlelines, Abbott proposed that consideration should be given to a return to an optional at-fault divorce agreement between couples who would like it, similar to the Matrimonial Causes Act, which would require spouses to prove offences like adultery, habitual drunkenness, cruelty, desertion, or a five-year separation before a divorce would be granted.
 Abbott said that this would be a way of "providing additional recognition to what might be thought of as traditional marriage".

 Early on in his prime ministership, the Australian Capital Territory Legislative Assembly passed the Marriage Equality (Same Sex) Act 2013, a bill to allow same-sex couples to legally marry.
 Abbott announced that the federal government would challenge this decision in the High Court.
 The case was heard on 3 December.
-Nine days later, on 12 December, the High Court gave judgement that the Same Sex Act would be dismantled as it clashed with the Federal Marriage Act 1961.
+Nine days later, on 12 December, the High Court gave judgement that the Same Sex Act would be dismantled as it clashed with the federal Marriage Act 1961.
 When the Marriage Amendment (Definition and Religious Freedoms) Act 2017, which posed the question of whether same-sex couples should be able to marry, was presented to members of parliament, Abbott abstained from voting.
-Ultimately, same-sex marriage would be passed into law in December 2017.
+Ultimately, same-sex marriage was passed into law in December 2017.

 Abbott supported Peter Dutton's call to give "special treatment" to white South African farmers seeking asylum.